Canonical Founder Criticizes Free Software Developers Who 'Hate On Whatever's Mainstream'

 On a on a on.

-In retrospect, I have no clue how Mr shuttleworth acquired his wealth (nor can be arsed to Google it), but with Ubuntu, some things from that
+In retrospect, I have no clue how Mr shuttleworth acquired his wealth (nor can be arsed to Google it), but with Ubuntu, some things from that character are reflected in the failed direction: delusion, inability to scope, inability to judge the market userbase, insensitive to the development culture.

 Relevance?
 (Score:2)